2300193/CS220AU-DP/README.md

 ## Log
-- 2024-01-02 Created a banner in order to make my essay more eye-catching
+- 2024-01-02 Created a banner in order to make my essay more eye-catching + received feedback from one of my classmate
 - 2023-12-28 Wrote the conclusion and the recommmandiations of my essay
 - 2023-12-18 Read and reviewed the work of one of my classmate
 - 2023-12-14 Continued writing my essay (Second part and searched for relevant litterature)+ adapted my plan